demisto/content/Packs/Jira/Scripts/ScriptJiraListStatus/README.md

 This script lists all possible statuses for a given Jira issue.
+Works only for Jira v3.

 ## Script Data